peteroupc/peteroupc.github.io/colorgen.md

 - the conversion to RGB deals with color mixture of inks, which is not as simple as mixing abstract colors (see "[Color Mixture](#Color_Mixture)", later), and
 - the meaning of CMYK colors can vary depending on the specific inks used, since different inks have different light reflectances, as well as on the kind of paper that the color will be printed on.<sup>[(5)](#Note5)</sup>

-<a id=YCbCr></a>
+<a id=Y_prime_CbCr></a>
-### YCbCr
+### Y&prime;CbCr

-[YCbCr](https://en.wikipedia.org/wiki/YCbCr) (also known as Y&prime;CbCr, YCrCb, or  Y&prime;CrCb) is a color model used above all in video encoding.
-A color in YCbCr consists of three components in the following order:
+[Y&prime;CbCr](https://en.wikipedia.org/wiki/YCbCr) (also known as YCbCr, YCrCb, or  Y&prime;CrCb) is a color model used above all in video encoding.
+A color in Y&prime;CbCr consists of three components in the following order:

 - Y&prime;, or _luma_, specifies the brightness of the color, and is an integer 16 or greater and 235 or less: 16 for black, and 235 for white.
 - Cb, or _blue chroma_, is, theoretically, the scaled difference between blue and luma and is an integer 16 or greater and 240 or less.
 - Cr, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.

-Note that a thorough survey of the various ways in which YCbCr data has been encoded is outside the scope of this document.
+Note that a thorough survey of the various ways in which Y&prime;CbCr data has been encoded is outside the scope of this document.

-The following pseudocode converts colors between RGB and YCbCr.
+The following pseudocode converts colors between RGB and Y&prime;CbCr.
 Each RGB color is in 8/8/8 format with the components separated out (still 0 or greater and 255 or less).
 There are three variants shown here, namely&mdash;

-- the ITU-R BT.601 variant (for digital standard-definition video), as the `YCbCrToRgb` and `RgbToYCbCr` methods,
+- the ITU-R BT.601 variant (for digital standard-definition video), as the `YCbCrToRgb` and `RgbToYCbCr` methods (the prime symbol is left out of those and other names in the pseudocode below for convenience only),
-- the ITU-R BT.709 variant (for high-definition video), as the `YCbCrToRgb709` and `RgbToYCbCr709` methods, and
+- the ITU-R BT.709 variant (for high-definition video), as the `YCbCrToRgb709` and `RgbToCbCr709` methods, and
-- the JPEG variant (with all three components 0 or greater and 255 or less), as the `YCbCrToRgbJpeg` and `RgbToYCbCrJpeg` methods,
+- the [JPEG File Interchange Format](https://www.w3.org/Graphics/JPEG/jfif3.pdf) variant (with all three components 0 or greater and 255 or less), as the `YCbCrToRgbJpeg` and `RgbToYCbCrJpeg` methods.

 For all these variants, the transformation should be done using [_nonlinearized RGB_ colors](#sRGB_and_Linearized_RGB).
-For efficiency reasons, however, YCbCr conversion is sometimes done using a series of lookup tables, rather than directly applying the conversion methods given below.
+For efficiency reasons, however, Y&prime;CbCr conversion is sometimes done using a series of lookup tables, rather than directly applying the conversion methods given below.

     METHOD RgbToYCbCr(rgb)
         y = floor(16.0+rgb[0]*0.25678824+rgb[1]*0.50412941+rgb[2]*0.097905882)